-'''

-45 ► PqPGSupplyAutomorphisms( i[, mlist] )
+- 45 ► PqPGSupplyAutomorphisms(i[, mlist] : options) - ▶ PqPGSupplyAutomorphisms([mlist] : options)

-F PqPGSupplyAutomorphisms([mlist])

-F

-'''

 for the ith or default interactive ANUPQ process, supply the pq program with the automorphism group data needed for the current quotient of the group of that process (for process i the group is stored as ANUPQData.io[i].group).
 For a description of the format of mlist see 5.4.34.
+The options possible are NumberOfSolubleAutomorphisms and RelativeOrders.
+(Detailed descriptions of these options may be found in Chapter 6.)